-Transfer Students (have completed at least 12 credits of course work in the U.S.):
+Transfer Students (have completed 18 or more credits of course work in the U.S.):

 1. Cumulative GPA of 2.5 on college level work, and

 2. Have no need for developmental course work (same criteria as above or have taken and passed English Composition and College Algebra), and

 3. Be eligible to return to their previous institution, and